Mower County Comm. Tim Gabrielson dies at 71 - Austin Daily Herald

 Mower County Comm.
 Tim Gabrielson dies at 71

-Mower County Sheriff Steve Sandvik confirmed that the body of a deceased male found in rural Austin was that of Mower County First District Commissioner Timothy David Gabrielson.
+Mower County Sheriff Steve Sandvik confirmed that the body of a deceased male found Tuesday morning in rural Austin was that of Mower County First District Commissioner Timothy David Gabrielson.
 He was 71.

-According to Sandvik, deputies were dispatched at about 7:14 a.m. on Tuesday on a report of a deceased male located in the 22000 block of 572nd Avenue in rural Austin.
+According to Sandvik, Mower County deputies were dispatched at about 7:14 a.m. on Tuesday on a report of a deceased male located in the 22000 block of 572nd Avenue in rural Austin.
 The deceased was laying on the ground near his vehicle and there were no indications of a crash or any type of struggle.

 Sandvik released Gabrielson’s identity Wednesday evening.
 Gabrielson had been reported as missing by family members at approximately 8:30 p.m. on Monday, Nov.
 9.

-The Southeast Minnesota Regional Medical Examiner’s Office has ruled Gabrielson’s death as medical in nature.
+The Southeast Minnesota Regional Medical Examiner’s Office ruled Gabrielson’s death as medical in nature.
 There is no apparent danger to the public related to this incident.

 “The Mower County Sheriff’s Office expresses their sincere thoughts and condolences to the Gabrielson family on the passing of Tim, a long standing Mower County public servant,” Sandvik said.